-My toddler takes forever to get ready in the morning — somewhere in the neighborhood of an hour and 15 minutes.
-Needless to say, this routine needed some adjustments.
-Especially since time management is What I Do (I even made the apps to prove it) and my wee one was putting my reputation on the line here with his freestyle schedule.
+My toddler used to take forever to get ready in the morning — somewhere in the neighborhood of an hour and 15 minutes.
+Needless to say, this routine needed some adjustments, especially since time management is what I do (I even made the apps to prove it) and my wee one was putting my reputation on the line with his freestyle schedule.
 So, I did what I do in any situation of inefficiency: I made a factory floor Visual Management board and a Standard Work checklist.
+And it worked.

 But first, a quick rundown of terms: